pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) by mining their own data, small firms take more risks.

-Item.
 28. According to the text, it is certain that

-Item.
 28. De acordo com o texto, é certo que

 (A) the most data were created over the past 2 years.